 HOSP 3650 Leadership in Hospitality (3 Credits)

 This course provides students with the knowledge, skills, and attitudes necessary to undertake leadership responsibilities in complex organizations.
 This course applies concepts and methodologies from the social and behavioral sciences in the analysis of leadership behavior in diverse organizational and community settings.
-Prerequisites: HOSP 2501, HOSP 2502 and HOSP 2504.
+Must have senior standing in the HPM major.

 HOSP 3700 Topics in Hospitality Management (1-4 Credits)